ntsd/cross-habit/README.md

 ## Features

 - Habit - trak your daily, weekly, monthly, or any routine habit.
-- Reminders - notification or alarm your habit and task.
+- Reminders - notification your habit and task.
 - Statistic - track your habit statistics and goal.
 - Schedules - flixible schedules.
 - Time range - set start and end time of the routine habbit for example if you sleep at 3am can set the new day start at 3am insted of midnight.